 Perhaps it’s just more complicated.
 He’s always felt this way, but when he was “working,” he was doing a job, and thought he was doing the right thing, and now is really questioning all of it.
 Okay okay, I can buy that.

-Here, Miles Craven has asked Cray to basically kill Angela Spica, showing him unfiltered data.
+Here, Miles Craven has asked Cray to basically kill Angela Spica, showing him unfiltered data after finding out that he’s dying.
+Boy, Craven is a sympathetic guy.

 Cray sees that she’s not armed and scared.
 I imagine, in the past he’s never questioned his kill orders, yet here, he’s questioning everything.